-Students must pass the final exam and pass the overall assessment to receive a passing grade in this unit.
+Students must pass the overall assessment to receive a passing grade in this unit.

 Expectations and Workload

 Students are expected to spend 150 hours working on this unit.
 As a guide a student should spend these approximate amounts of time on each of the following activities: